KishanBapodra/3D-Modelling-Animation/Animation/README.md

 I added a point light from Unreal Engine assets as I had trouble configuring the intensity of the environment and light exported from blender.

 ## Animating Objects
-For my scene I have added four animations:
+For my scene I have added four animations: (Wall-F and Wall-B are the two robots).
 1. Wall-B Robot moving towards the center of the scene.
 2. Wall-F Robot moving towards the center of the scene.
 3. The scene switching from morning to night by animating the position and rotation of the light.